temporalio/documentation/docs-src/tctl/modifiers/query-type.md

 ---
 id: query-type
-title: query-type
+title: tctl query-type modifier
-description: definition for the --query-type modifier in tctl
+description: definition for the --query-type modifier
+sidebar_label: --query-modifier
 tags:
   - reference
   - tctl
 ---

-### `--query-type`

 Specify the type of Query to run.